-&lt;sup>10iperf -O 10 parameter, see section 3.2.
+&lt;sup>10iperf -O 10 parameter, see section 3.6.

-Figure 4.4: NAT64 with NetFPGA benchmark
+Figure 4.4: NAT64 with NetFPGA Benchmark

-Both software solutions showed significant loss of packets in the UDP based benchmarks (tayga: up to 91%, jool up to 71%), while the P4/NetFPGA showed a maximum of 0.01% packet loss.
+Both software solutions showed significant loss of packets in the UDP based benchmarks (Tayga: up to 91%, Jool up to 71%), while the P4/NetFPGA showed a maximum of 0.01% packet loss.
 Packet loss is only recorded by iperf for UDP based benchmarks, as TCP packets are confirmed and resent if necessary.

-Tayga has the highest variation of results, which might be due to being fully CPU bound even in the simplest benchmark.
+Tayga has the highest variation of results, which might be due to being fully CPU bound, even in the non-parallel benchmark.
 Jool has less variation and in general the P4/NetFPGA solution behaves almost identical in different benchmark runs.

 The CPU load for TCP based benchmarks with Jool was almost negligible, however for UDP based benchmarks one core was almost 100% utilised.
-In all benchmarks with tayga, one CPU was fully utilised.
-And as the translation for P4/NetFPGA happens within the NetFPGA card, there was no CPU utilisation visible on the NAT64 host.
+In all benchmarks with Tayga, one CPU was fully utilised.
+When the translation for P4/NetFPGA happens within the NetFPGA card, there was no CPU utilisation visible on the NAT64 host.

 We see lower bandwidth for translating IPv4 to IPv6 in all solutions.
 We suspect that this might be due to slighty increasing packet sizes that occur during this direction of translation.
-Not only does this vary the IPv4 versus IPv6 bandwidth, but it might also cause fragmentation to slowdown the process.
+Not only does this vary the IPv4 versus IPv6 bandwidth, but it might also cause fragmentation that slows down.

-During the benchmark with 1 and 10 parallel connections, no significant CPU load was registered on the load generator.
-However with 20 parallel connections, each of the two iperf processes partially spiked to 100% cpu usage, which with 50 parallel connections the cpu load of each process hit 100% often.
+During the benchmarks with up to 10 parallel connections, no significant CPU load was registered on the load generator.
+However with 20 parallel connections, each of the two iperf processes partially spiked to 100% CPU usage.
+With 50 parallel connections the CPU load of each process hit 100% often.
+For this reason we argue that the benchmark results of the benchmarks with 20 or more parallel connections might be affected by the load generator limits.
+While there is no visible evidence in our results, this problem might become more significant with higher speed links.

-While tayga's performance seems to reduce with the growing number of parallel connections, both Jool and our P4/NetFPGA implementations vary only slighty.
+While Tayga's performance is reduced with the growing number of parallel connections, both Jool and our P4/NetFPGA implementations vary only slighty.

-Overall the performance of tayga, a Linux user space program, is as expected.
+Overall the performance of Tayga, a Linux user space program, is as expected.
 We were surprised about the good performance of Jool, which, while slower than the P4/NetFPGA solution, is almost on par with our solution.

-&lt;sup>11One for sending, one for receiving.
+&lt;sup>11The client process for sending, the server process for receiving.